-December solstice starts shortest season | EarthSky.org
+Year's shortest season starts at the December solstice

+Did you know that Earth’s seasons are slightly different lengths?
+By season, we mean the time between a solstice and an equinox.
+The current season – between the December solstice and March equinox – is a touch shy of 89 days.
+It’s Earth’s shortest season.

-The December solstice will come on December 21, 2018, at 22:23 UTC.
-That’s 4:23 p.m.
-(16:23) CST on December 21 for those in the central time zone in North America.
-It’s when the sun reaches its southernmost point for the year.
-This solstice marks the beginning of the winter season in the Northern Hemisphere, and the start of the summer season in the Southern Hemisphere.
-And, no matter where you are on Earth, it marks the beginning of your shortest season.
+The December solstice occurs when the sun reaches its southernmost point in our sky for this year.
+That’s what’s happening today, December 21, 2021, at 15:59 UTC.
+This solstice marks an unofficial beginning of the winter season in the Northern Hemisphere, and the start of the summer season in the Southern Hemisphere.
+Unofficial?
+Correct.
+While no government body has decreed it shall be so, we all generally agree that the solstices and equinoxes are hallmarks of seasonal change.

-By season, we mean the time between a solstice and an equinox, or vice versa.
-The upcoming season – between the December solstice and March equinox – is a touch shy of 89 days.
+And, no matter where you are on Earth, the current season – between the December solstice and March equinox – marks the beginning of your shortest season.

-Contrast the number of days of the upcoming season with that of the longest season, a Northern Hemisphere summer or Southern Hemisphere winter.
-The longest season as measured from the June solstice to the September equinox lasts 93.65 days.
+Contrast the number of days in the present season with that of Earth’s longest season – the time between the June solstice and September equinox – in other words, a Northern Hemisphere summer or Southern Hemisphere winter.
+Earth’s longest season lasts 93.65 days.

-Why is the upcoming season nearly five days shorter?
-Every year in early January, the Earth swings closest to the sun for the year.
-Because Earth is nearest the sun at this time, Earth moves most swiftly in its orbit.
-That’s why a Northern Hemisphere winter or Southern Hemisphere summer is the shortest of the four seasons.
+The reason is that, every year in early January, the Earth swings closest to the sun for the year.
+This nearest point is called Earth’s perihelion.
+Because Earth reaches perihelion in late December and early January, our planet moves most swiftly in its orbit around now.
+That’s just physics: Planets move faster when they are closer to the sun than when they are farther from the sun.
+And it’s why a Northern Hemisphere winter, or Southern Hemisphere summer, is the shortest of the four seasons.
+It simply takes us fewer days at this time of year to move between a solstice and an equinox.

 On the other hand, in early July, Earth is farthest from the sun and moving most slowly in its orbit.
+That’s why the longest season occurs at that time.

-Lengths of the astronomical seasons:
+Here are the lengths of the astronomical seasons:

 December solstice to March equinox: 88.99 days